Omics-Lethal Human Viruses, Ebola Experiment EHUH003

 Citation Policy

-In efforts to enable discovery, reproducibility, and reuse of NIH-funded project dataset citations, we ask that all reuse of project data and metadata download materials acknowledge all primary and secondary dataset citations where applicable and direct corresponding journal articles (Grant U19AI106772) where allowable in accordance with best practices outlined by the FORCE11 Joint Declaration of Data Citation Principles in alignment with NIH acknowledgement requirements (NOT-OD-21-013).
+In efforts to enable discovery, reproducibility, and reuse of NIH-funded project dataset citations, we ask that all reuse of project data and metadata download materials acknowledge all primary and secondary dataset citations where applicable and direct corresponding journal articles (Grant U19AI106772) where allowable in accordance with best practices outlined by the FORCE11 Joint Declaration of Data Citation Principles in alignment with NIH acknowledgement requirements.

 Data Licensing

-CC BY-SA 4.0 (secondary dataset download DOIs), CC0 1.0 (project metadata and PNNL DataHub policy default)
+CC BY 4.0 (dataset DOI downloads), CC0 1.0 (PNNL DataHub policy default)

 English